 The undergraduate Exercise Science curriculum at UMass Lowell has a strong foundation in the sciences and meets all general education requirements of the university.

-What are advancement options after graduation?
+What are advancement options after graduation for both options?

 While double-majoring in psychology and exercise physiology, Patrice Faith Olivar has gained both research and practical experience.
 UMass Lowell has opened more doors than she thought possible.